The EURA Governing Board has 20 members representing 14 countries

 - Hubert Heinelt – Germany

 - Inés Sànchez de Madariaga – Spain

 - Jan Erling Klausen – Norway

 - Rob Atkinson – United Kingdom

 SECRETARIAT AND COMMUNICATION

-João Igreja has recently been awarded with the PhD degree in Urban Planning at the Department of Architecture, University of Palermo, Italy.
+João Igreja is a researcher at the Department of Architecture, University of Palermo, Italy.

 João is responsible for managing EURA's secretariat, membership administration and communication!
-If you have an inquire don't hesitate in writing him!
+If you have an inquire don't hesitate to contact him!